Expanding CMM Skills: How to Obtain and Analyze Data Faster

 How to Resolve Quality Issues Faster

 While CMM data is highly accurate, the time it takes to interpret the data creates a delay in resolving issues discovered during any stage of manufacturing.
 Oftentimes, after quality control professionals incorporate accurate blue light 3D scanning into their inspection process, they realize the limitations of their CMM: the points were accurate, but the data was finite and the information poor.
 Accurate 3D scanners collect data that integrates into intuitive software.
 Then, the software converts the data into information that reveals actionable insights.
-The software creates a visual color map with the scan data, providing a straightforward alternative to CMM reporting.
+The software creates a digital twin visual color map with the scan data, providing a straightforward alternative to CMM reporting.
 CMM operators can discover the best resolution to problems within just a few quick clicks.

 3D metrology technology unlocks new types of reporting to help resolve quality issues faster and perform additional analysis, such as GD&T or trend/SPC analysis.
 Utilizing both technologies in the metrology lab offloads the amount of CMM analysis needed while also elevating inspection and analysis capabilities.